Skip to main content

 Professional and Custom Package Customers

-Some business owners prefer to have Google Search Console set up under their own Google account for complete control.
-If that's you, here's how it works:
+Some business owners prefer to have Google Search Console set up under their own Google account so they have complete control.
+If that sounds like you, here's how it works:

-1. You create your own Google Search Console account (we'll walk you through this below).
+1. You create your own Google Search Console account (we walk you through the steps below).

 2. You add us as a user with full permissions.